iBug/actions-lambda-telegram-bot/README.md

-# GitHub Actions - AWS Lambda deploy template
+# Telegram bot on AWS Lambda with GitHub Actions deploy template

-This is a template repository for quickly creating an Actions-deployed AWS Lambda function.

-Every push to the master branch will be automatically deployed to AWS.
+A webhook-based Telegram bot, every push to the master branch automatically deployed to AWS Lambda with GitHub Actions

 ## Setup